GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

-Documenting the Fix: During this phase, also prepare internal documentation of what was done.
-This includes updating any internal security knowledge base about the nature of the issue and how it was fixed, for future reference.
-If a CVE (Common Vulnerabilities and Exposures) or GCVE ID is needed (and not already assigned by a reporter or coordinator), you might request one at this stage (many open source projects can get CVEs via CNA coordination or GCVE via GNA or through portals like GitHub Security Advisories).
-An or more ID will be referenced in the public advisory to track the issue in vulnerability databases.
+Documenting the Fix: When releasing the fix, prepare internal documentation of what was done.
+This includes updating any internal security knowledge base about the nature of the issue and how it was fixed for future reference.
+If a CVE (Common Vulnerabilities and Exposures) or GCVE ID is needed (and not already assigned by a reporter or coordinator), you might request one at this stage.
+Many open source projects can get CVEs via CNA coordination or GCVE via GNA or through portals like GitHub Security Advisories.
+One or more ID will be referenced in the public advisory to track the issue in vulnerability databases.

-Through diligent investigation and efficient remediation, you eliminate the vulnerability’s threat.
-It’s important during this stage to keep the momentum – lengthy delays in fixing known vulnerabilities leave users at risk.
-Aim for a balance: address the issue as fast as possible, but also correctly and safely.
-Once a fix is ready and verified, you’re prepared to move to the disclosure phase, where communication is key.
+Diligent investigation and efficient remediation eliminate a vulnerability’s threat.
+It’s important to keep momentum throughout resolution – lengthy delays in fixing known vulnerabilities leave users at risk.
+Aim for a balance among scope, severity, and risk: address the issue as fast as possible, but also correctly and safely.
+Once a fix is ready and verified, begin preparations to communicate both the fix and disclose the vulnerability.

-Communication is a critical thread running through the entire vulnerability handling process.
-You need to manage communication with two main audiences: the vulnerability reporter, and the users or customers of the affected product.
-Here’s how to handle each:
+Communication connects the entire vulnerability handling process.
+Its management focuses on the vulnerability reporter and the users or customers of the affected product.

 -